Oaxaca en la historia y en el mito: Margarita Maza Juárez

+Photograph taken in July 1843, the day of the marriage between Benito Juárez (at the center) and Margarita Maza (at the right), in Oaxaca, Mexico.
+They are accompanied by Juaréz's sister María Josefa.

 Margarita's father was Italian which placed her in a much higher class than Juárez whose both parents were indigenous.
 And the marriage helped inch Juárez up the social ladder in race-conscious Oaxaca.